ECEC 1101

 4 Credit Hours

 Practicum experience in the field of Early Childhood Education.
 Emphasizes the practical application of principles, practices, and theories of early childhood education while working with young children in a professional setting.
+Students will complete 300 hours in a DCFS licensed early childhood center.
 Students will also participate in a weekly practicum seminar.
 (20 clinical hours)

 ECEC 2221